 WP_REDIS_GRACEFUL (default: not set) – When this parameter is set to false, then friendly (graceful) failures are disabled allowing you to see errors/exceptions.

-In general, you may see performance gains by using the default settings, but there are several more settings that you can use if needed for your specific WordPress installation.
-These settings include connection parameters and options for replication & clustering.
-To see a comprehensive list, please go to the Redis Object Cache plugin page on the WordPress webpage.
-You will see the list of settings on the Details tab of the plugin.
+In general, you may see performance gains by using the default settings, but there are several more that you can use if needed for your specific WordPress Installation.
+Redis Object Cache offers a premium version of the plugin with more advanced options for users, including data compression and site health checks.